 Anton Nijholt, University of Twente, The Netherlands

 Brain-computer interfaces (BCI) have been used for entertainment, gaming, and artistic expression.
 These application areas for BCI have been explored in the previous decades.
 Although commercial applications hardly exist, the general public has been able to get acquainted with BCI and use BCI in artistic installations in urban public spaces, in museums, or during public scientific events.
 There are also BCI games.
 Such games can serve different purposes: entertainment (just fun), treatment of mental disorders, or rehabilitation.
-Affordable BCI devices and BCI software platforms have made it possible that artists and game designers can develop thoughts and think of installations and applications that do not require them to invest extensive and frustrating time in getting a BCI to work or tuning it to their application.
-Whether it is about games or artistic BCI installations, it is often the case that multiple users are involved and there is direct two-sided interaction between the user(s) and the BCI controlled environment.
-Moreover, in contrast to clinical BCI research, efficiency and robustness are not the main important issues of concern.
+Affordable BCI devices and BCI software platforms have made it possible for artists and game designers to develop ideas and design installations and applications that do not require them to invest extensive and frustrating time in getting a BCI to work or tuning it to their application.
+Whether it is about games or artistic BCI installations, multiple users are often involved, and there is direct two-sided interaction between the user(s) and the BCI controlled environment.
+Moreover, in contrast to clinical BCI research, efficiency and robustness are not the most important issues.

 Topics of the submissions may include, but are not limited to:

-- Design, implementation, and evaluation of BCI games and of artistic BCIs;
+- Design, implementation, and evaluation of BCI games and artistic BCIs;

 - The impact of BCI Hackathons on research and applications;